Z80 Explorer

 This signal branches off to different parts of the chip.

-Every chip normally has several signals propagated across its die to literally every corner.
+Every chip normally has several signals propagated across its die to every corner.
 Some of those networks are power, ground, reset, and clocking networks.
-(Newer chips implement various “gating” to parts of the design to limit the power consumption, but Z80 does not do such a thing.)
+(Newer chips implement various “gating” in parts of the design to limit the power consumption, but Z80 does not do such a thing.)

 I have already mentioned the Waveform view.
-This view should be familiar to anyone who has worked with simulation tools like ModelSim; but even for the rest, it should still be straightforward and intuitive.
+This view should be familiar to anyone who has worked with simulation tools like ModelSim; but it should still be straightforward and intuitive even for the rest.

 Waveform view can display signals in a variety of formats.

-The critical thing to remember is to “name” the net that you wish to observe if it hasn’t been named yet before you can add it to the waveform view.
+Remembering to “name” the net you wish to observe is critical.
+You can not add it to the waveform view if it hasn’t been named.
 Double-click on the net and select “Edit net name…”.
 You can type any name; a simple “n123” (where 123 was its net number) would suffice, especially if that is only a temporary net and you do not wish to keep it.
 You can always rename a net later if you’ve found a more suitable name, or you can delete the name.

 As you run different Z80 code snippets, you can see how selected nets behave in various scenarios.
 You can deduce what a signal does once you analyze its waveform.